opendatadiscovery/awesome-data-catalogs/README.md

 [Website](https://www.stemma.ai/)

+Stemma is a fully managed data catalog powered by the open-source data catalog Amundsen that helps data teams have total trust in their data.

 |Based on Open Standard | Search-based | Network-based | Lineage-based | Federation | ML 1st Citizen | Data Quality | End-to-end Lineage | Observability |
 |:--:|:---:|:---:|:---:|:--:|:---:|:--:|:--:|:--:|
 | ❌ | ✔️ | ✔️  | ✔️ | ❌ | ❌ | ? | ❌ | ❌ |